(Yangon, Mandalay, Bagan, Kalaw, Inle Lake, Ngapali Beach)

 Enjoy a dinner of Shan and Nepalese food at the local restaurant Seven Sisters.

-Fly one way from Inle Lake to Ngapali Beach.
+Fly from Inle Lake to Ngapali Beach.
 Flight time is approximately 1.5 hours.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

 Fly from Ngapali Beach to Yangon.
 Flight time is approximately 1 hour.

 Overlooking the spectacular Shwedagon Pagoda, The Savoy Hotel is ideally located in a picturesque area of Yangon and is easily accessible from popular regional attractions.
 The hotel is just a ten minutes’ drive from the city center and 20 minutes to the International Airport.
 Each guest room is comfortably furnished with colonial-style wooden fittings, traditional Myanmar antiques and beautifully appointed bathrooms.
 Dine at Kipling's Restaurant where a splendid assortment of Asian flavors are served, or savor traditional Italian cuisines at Rossini.
 Sip a drink at the Captain's Bar and enjoy refreshments and tea specialties at the Cafe Yangon.
 Spend a day absorbing the aromas, sights and sensations of a different world, at The Savoy Hotel.

 The Rupar Mandalar Resort is a romantic boutique hotel in an exotic atmosphere surrounded by nature.
 The property is located 1 hour drive from the International Airport and a 15 minutes’ drive from the Railway Station.
 The hotel is equipped with modern facilities including a swimming pool, tennis court, and a health and beauty spa.